nixworks/public/news/2006/11/21/index.md

 ##### Same-sex marriage in Israel
 ### [ Same-sex marriage in Israel: The Supreme Court of Israel orders the Israeli government to recognize same-sex marriage performed abroad. ](/news/2006/11/21/same-sex-marriage-in-israel-the-supreme-court-of-israel-orders-the-israeli-government-to-recognize-same-sex-marriage-performed-abroad.md)
-_Context: Same-sex marriage in Israel, Supreme Court, same-sex marriage, Politics of Israel_
+_Context: Politics of Israel, same-sex marriage, Supreme Court, Same-sex marriage in Israel_

 ##### Sweden
 ### [ Police in Sweden announce that they may have found the weapon used in the unsolved murder of prime minister Olof Palme in 1986. ](/news/2006/11/21/police-in-sweden-announce-that-they-may-have-found-the-weapon-used-in-the-unsolved-murder-of-prime-minister-olof-palme-in-1986.md)
-_Context: prime minister, Sweden, Olof Palme, 1986_
+_Context: 1986, Olof Palme, prime minister, Sweden_

 ##### North Sea
 ### [ A helicopter with 13 passengers and 4 crewmembers makes an emergency landing in the North Sea between Texel and Den Helder, The Netherlands.
 One passenger is taken to hospital with hypothermia.
 The passengers were being evacuated from an offshore oil rig after a power outage. ](/news/2006/11/21/a-helicopter-with-13-passengers-and-4-crewmembers-makes-an-emergency-landing-in-the-north-sea-between-texel-and-den-helder-the-netherlands.md)
-_Context: hypothermia, North Sea, power outage, Den Helder, Texel, Dutch, offshore oil platform_
+_Context: Den Helder, offshore oil platform, power outage, North Sea, hypothermia, Texel, Dutch_

 ##### Lebanese
 ### [ Lebanese Minister of Industry and Maronite Christian Pierre Gemayel is assassinated by a gunman in Beirut. ](/news/2006/11/21/lebanese-minister-of-industry-and-maronite-christian-pierre-gemayel-is-assassinated-by-a-gunman-in-beirut.md)
-_Context: Beirut, assassinated, Pierre Amine Gemayel, Lebanese, Maronite Christian_
+_Context: Lebanese, Maronite Christian, Beirut, assassinated, Pierre Amine Gemayel_

 ##### U.S. President
 ### [ President of the United States George W. Bush and the Prime Minister of Iraq Nouri al-Maliki announce plans to meet next week to discuss security issues in Iraq. ](/news/2006/11/21/president-of-the-united-states-george-w-bush-and-the-prime-minister-of-iraq-nouri-al-maliki-announce-plans-to-meet-next-week-to-discuss-se.md)
-_Context: Iraq, Nouri al-Maliki, Iraq Prime Minister, George W. Bush, U.S. President_
+_Context: Iraq Prime Minister, George W. Bush, Nouri al-Maliki, Iraq, U.S. President_

 ##### Ruda Slaska
 ### [ Twenty-three miners are killed in a gas explosion in a coal mine in Ruda Slaska, Poland, approximately 1,000 meters below the ground. ](/news/2006/11/21/twenty-three-miners-are-killed-in-a-gas-explosion-in-a-coal-mine-in-ruda-alaska-poland-approximately-1-000-meters-below-the-ground.md)